LionelRoxas/LionelRoxas.github.io/essays/codingStandards.md

 <h3><strong>ESLint: Painful, Useful, and Insightful</strong></h3>

 <p>
     After my first week of using ESLint in VSCode, I have come to appreciate both the benefits and challenges it brings to the coding process.
 On one hand, getting rid of ESLint errors can be <strong>painful</strong>.
 The errors and warnings often pop up while you're in the middle of coding, breaking the flow and forcing you to fix issues before you even finish writing the code.
-This constant interruption can feel like a burden, especially when you're racing against time to implement features or solve bugs.
+This constant interruption can feel like a burden, especially when you're racing against time to finish WOD assignments or solve bugs.
 </p>

 <p>